 It is advisable to test how each color scheme works in different scenarios.
-For instance, imagine you want to create printed ads, will this color scheme work well?
-You should also check how it is perceived by your audience.
+For instance, imagine you want to create printed ads.
+Will this color scheme work well?
+You should also check how your audience perceives it.
 Does it have the effect you thought it would have?

 Color palette generator tools

 Not sure what color palette to use yet?
 Don’t worry!
 Every cloud has a silver lining.
 The websites below will significantly help you to identify which color palette would work best for you.

 These are my top seven websites to decide on color schemes and succeed.
 They will help you analyze from color palette choices to text readability.
 So, they would make things a lot easier for you.
 Why don’t you click on them and see for yourself that they can work wonders?